python/cpython/Doc/library/pathlib.rst

    Create a new directory at this given path.
 If *mode* is given, it is combined with the process' ``umask`` value to determine the file mode and access flags.
-If the path already exists, :exc:`OSError` is raised.
+If the path already exists, :exc:`FileExistsError` is raised.

    If *parents* is true, any missing parents of this path are created as needed; they are created with the default permissions without taking *mode* into account (mimicking the POSIX ``mkdir -p`` command).

-   If *parents* is false (the default), a missing parent raises :exc:`OSError`.
+   If *parents* is false (the default), a missing parent raises :exc:`FileNotFoundError`.

 .. method:: Path.open(mode='r', buffering=-1, encoding=None, errors=None, newline=None)